extenda/shared-workflows/composite-actions/fiscal/spanner-pgadapter-liquibase/README.md

 engine standardised on one portable Postgres SQL codepath, so its changesets are applied with plain Postgres Liquibase here too — see engine decisions #9/#10.

-This is a repo-local composite action (`./.github/shared-workflows/spanner-pgadapter-liquibase`).
-It is written to lift into `extenda/shared-workflows/generic/spanner-pgadapter-liquibase@v0` unchanged;
+This is a shared composite action, consumed as `extenda/shared-workflows/composite-actions/fiscal/spanner-pgadapter-liquibase@v0`.
-update the `uses:` reference when it moves.

 ## Inputs